joaoleal/CppADCodeGen/doc/mainpage.md

 ## Requirements ##

-CppADCodeGen is a C++11 header only library so there aren't many dependencies:
+CppADCodeGen is a C++11 header only library, therefore there aren't many dependencies:

  - **CppAD** (2017),
  - A **C++11** compiler (such as GCC and Clang),
- - Clang/LLVM 3.2, 3.4, 3.6, or 3.8 (only for JIT compilation), and
+ - Clang/LLVM (only for JIT compilation), and
  - Eigen 3 (only for DAE differentiation index reduction).

 Runtime compilation and dynamic linking: